tonethar/IGME-330-Master/notes/randomness-1.md

 ## VI.
 Moving to the digital medium

 - We can easily utilize many of these techniques digitally.
 Georg Nees was a German academic who was a pioneer of computer art and generative graphics.
-His *Schotter* piece from the 1960's used randomness to change the position and rotation of squares, more chaotically in the later rows of the work. **Check it out here -->** http://www.medienkunstnetz.de/works/schotter/ and more of his work can be seen here --> http://dada.compart-bremen.de/item/agent/15
+His *Schotter* piece from the 1960's used randomness to change the position and rotation of squares, more chaotically in the later rows of the work.

+- **Check it out here -->** http://www.medienkunstnetz.de/works/schotter/

+- **And more of his work can be seen here -->** http://dada.compart-bremen.de/item/agent/15

 - ***But how much randomness whould we use?
 What sorts of constrainsts should be applied?***